THE LIVING EARTH FOUNDATION

 In Drought-Stricken Times, by Restoring the Beneficial Microbes Back into the Soil It Improves the Absorbency and Water Holding Capacity Resulting in Sizable Water Savings as High as 50%

 Organic Certification Requires a Three Year Chemical-Free Transition.
-With New Bioregenerative Systems, Most Growers Experience Sizable Yield Increases & Water Savings in the First Year!
+With New Bioregenerative Systems, Most Growers Experience Sizable Yield Increases & Water Savings in the FIRST YEAR!

 Advanced MIcrobial Systems Assist